diegogentilepassaro/min_wage_rent/draft_june20/README.md

-TO UPDATE MASTER FROM OVERLEAF (I.E. ADDED TEXT IN DRAFT/PAPER):
+## TO UPDATE MASTER FROM OVERLEAF (I.E. ADDED TEXT IN DRAFT/PAPER):

-1)pull from Overleaf: git pull overleaf master
+1) pull from Overleaf: git pull overleaf master